rybla/riib11.github.io/_posts/2021-07-29-empirical-morality.md

 morality _was_ just their socially constructed system of moral rules also at the time.
 E.g. There’s nothing morally wrong with slavery _at the time_ and in the places where is was accepted.
-Only looking back do we say that slavery _is wrong now_ according to our modern society’s moral theory.
+Only looking back do we say that slavery _is wrong now_ according to our modern society’s ethical theory.

 ## Moral Empiricism

-_Moral empiricism_ is the view that the fact of which moral theory is correct is merely an _empirical_ fact about _human nature_.
+_Moral empiricism_ is the view that the fact of which ethical theory is correct is merely an _empirical_ fact about _human nature_.

-Moral empiricism is similar to moral relativism in that it admits there is no moral theory that is correct in an extra-human objective way.
-But it avoids many typical problems of moral relativism because it does not admit inconsistent moral theories among humans which is (usually) the relevant group.
+Moral empiricism is similar to moral relativism in that it admits there is no ethical theory that is correct in an extra-human objective way.
+But it avoids many typical problems of moral relativism because it does not admit inconsistent ethical theories among humans which is (usually) the relevant group.

 Moral empiricism is similar to moral constructivism in that it finds the source of morality to be human-centric as opposed to the universe in general without